Yokaichi Station Night Walk: Denim Mecca, Honmachi Arcade & Tokiwa-dori — Higashiomi City, Shiga

 The bright, well-lit station front street, Al Plaza Yokaichi visible on the left

-Out of the ticket gates, the regional anchor store Al Plaza Yokaichi rises on the left, its surroundings well lit and welcoming.
-The main street in front of the station is brighter than you might expect for a provincial town at night — there's an openness to it.
+Out of the ticket gates, the regional anchor store Al Plaza Yokaichi sits solidly on the left.
+The streetlights are well placed throughout, and the main street in front of the station is surprisingly bright.
+There's none of the closed-in feeling typical of a provincial town at night — the air feels open.

 The entrance to Honmachi Shopping Arcade, its red neon sign glowing in the dark

-Turn south off the main street and the Honmachi Shopping Arcade appears.
-This covered arcade traces the route of the Godaisan Kaidō — a historical branch road established in the Edo period — making it one of the older commercial streets in the area.
-A red neon sign spelling out "ほんまち" (Honmachi) floats in the darkness with a certain retro defiance.
+Turn off the main street and the Honmachi Shopping Arcade appears.
+This covered arcade runs along the old Godaisan Kaido — a branch road established in the Edo period — making it a historically rooted merchant street.
+A red neon sign spelling out "ほんまち" (Honmachi) glows with a retro energy in the dark.

 A large banner hanging in the arcade reading "To the Sacred Land of Denim"